heroku/heroku-builds/README.md

 As above, build output is streamed to `stderr` and an optional `--version` argument is supported.

+### Create build from local tarball

+If you pass a `--source-tar` argument to the `create` command, a build will be created from the contents of a tarball found at the path given.
+The current working directory contents is not used.
+Example:

+    heroku builds:create --source-tar master.tar.gz -a example-app

+As above, build output is streamed to `stderr` and an optional `--version` argument is supported.

 ### Show build output

     heroku builds -a example-app # take note of the build ID you'd want to display